USB Studio Mic: The Ultimate Guide to Unleashing Your

 The Power of Accessories: Pop Filters and Shock Mounts

 Don’t underestimate these simple additions.
 A pop filter, placed a few inches in front of the mic, dramatically reduces harsh “p” and “b” sounds (plosives) that can be distracting and clip your audio.
 A shock mount isolates your mic from vibrations transferred through your desk or stand, reducing unwanted thumps and rumble from accidental bumps or movements.
-These small investments can significantly elevate your audio quality.
+These small investments can significantly improve your audio quality.

 Taming Your Environment: Basic Acoustic Treatment